DHI/terracotta/docs/tutorials/categorical.rst

       Depending on your architecture, it might be required to encode all special characters in the query, such as ``{``, ``}``, and ``:``.
-      This is e.g. the case when using AWS API Gateway / AWS λ.
+      This is e.g. the case when using AWS API Gateway / AWS Lambda.

    Supplying an explicit color map in this fashion suppresses stretching, and forces Terracotta to only use nearest neighbor